The white sand beach at Gibbs Cay in the Turks and Caicos

 Stingrays freely interact with humans at Gibbs Cay.

-Gibbs Cay (also known as Stingray City) is a small island located approximately 1 mile (1.5 km) off the eastern coast of Grand Turk.
+Gibbs Cay (also known as Stingray City) is a small uninhabited island located approximately 1 mile (1.5 km) off the eastern coast of Grand Turk.
 This is a truly beautiful 7-acre island with an excellent beach on the western coast and scenic ironshore on the east.
 In the center is a hill with sea oats.

-The unique attraction of Gibbs Cay is the southern brown stingrays in its surrounding waters, which appear in vast numbers whenever a boat lands.
-Stingrays have been found in the area naturally, but their presence is encouraged by the fish and squid fed to them by tour guides.
+Stingrays have been found in the area naturally, but their presence has been encouraged by the fish and squid illegally fed to them by some tour guides.

 See also Top Things to Do on Grand Turk.